Nincraft/ForgeAutoShutdown/README.md

 If the vote succeeds, the server will instantly shutdown without warning.
 If an appropriate means of automatic restart is in place, it should be expected that the server will go up within a few minutes.

+## Watchdog

+If enabled, a watchdog thread can periodically watch the server for unresponsiveness.
+By default, it checks every 10 seconds:

+* Whether the server is hanging (or "stalling") on a tick
+* Whether the TPS stays below a certain amount for a certain length of time

+If either problem is detected, the watchdog will try a soft kill (or a hard kill, if configured).
+This makes the server try to save all its data before shutting down.
+If a soft kill takes longer than ten seconds, the watchdog will do a hard kill.

 # Building

 ## Requirements